This article is a summary of customer reviews on Amazon.com as of mid-September 2019.

 There were also a few instances of facemask irritating the skin.
 This problem is easy to solve because many third party companies provide replacement facemask e.g. vrcover.

-In comparison with PC VR (thousands of titles) content for the Quest is limited indeed.
-Official library grows steadily though.
-You can also use some content not approved by the Oculus – check out the SideQuest.
+In comparison with PC VR (thousands of titles) content for the Quest used to be limited indeed.

 Headset battery dies quickly and charging is slow (29/450)